 Cinnamon is the default desktop environment for Linux Mint.
 This quick guide explains the steps to install the Cinnamon desktop environment in Arch Linux.

-Although Cinnamon and its packages are closely coupled with Linux Mint, however, this desktop can be installed as a separate desktop environment in Ubuntu, Fedora, or Arch Linux.
+Although Cinnamon and its packages are closely coupled with Linux Mint, this desktop can be installed as a separate desktop environment in Ubuntu, Fedora, or Arch Linux.

 Let’s dive in.

 This guide assumes that you have installed the base Arch system already.
 If you do not have the base system installed, please install it using the automated arch install guide (recommended method).
 Then follow the below steps.

 Step 2: Update Your System

 Open a terminal in your Arch installation.
 And make sure the system is up to date by running the below command:

 Some packages that are required for configuring Cinnamon are not available in the Arch official repository.
 They are available in Arch User Repo (AUR).
 Hence you need to install yay for additional packages.
 Follow this guide to install yay AUR helper.